 Black berries (drupes) in fall are often hidden by leaves but attract birds.

-Midwinter Fire (Cornus sanguinea 'Midwinter Fire'): Winter stems start red at base and change to yellow and orange on upper portion; purplish fall color; 5 to 6 feet tall.
+Midwinter Fire blood-twigged dogwood (Cornus sanguinea 'Midwinter Fire'): 5 to 6 feet high; winter stems red at base and change to yellow and orange on upper portion; purplish fall color; 5 to 6 feet high